 Note: These procedures should only be performed on a race track or another safe location.
 You should be able to safely and legally obtain speeds up to 70 MPH while also being able to rapidly decelerate.

-Before you begin the burnishing procedure, start with a series of light decelerations to gradually build up some heat in the brakes.
+Before you begin the bedding procedure, start with a series of light decelerations to gradually build up some heat in the brakes.
 Use an on-and-off the pedal technique by applying the brakes for three to five seconds, and then fully release them for roughly twice as long as the deceleration cycle.

 Once you build up enough heat in the brakes, complete the following steps to properly break in the pads: